 Sincere Wellness: Why Vana is the Best Wellness Retreat in India

-Ampersand has sent several clients to Vana since its low-key launch last year and, remarkably, we have had a 100% repeat booking for every one of them.
+Ampersand has sent many clients to Vana since its low-key launch in 2014 and, remarkably, we have had a 100% repeat booking for every one of them.
 In all our time working in this industry and dealing with many exceptional properties, we have not experienced anything like this before.
-The feedback from guests has been enormously positive and quite touching (see testimonials below).
+The feedback from guests has been enormously positive and quite touching (see some of the feedback below).
 Vana is a rare gem and it is a retreat we recommend wholeheartedly for clients who are looking for a meaningful wellness experience.
 The food is outstanding and the design is stylish and minimalist, but more importantly it has the best wellness facilities we’ve come across with an extensive menu of holistic treatments, highly qualified specialists and caring staff.

-Ampersand’s India specialist Shalmali Rao-Patterson enjoyed 3 days at Vana and our MD, James Jayasundera recently returned from 10 whole days at the Estate – this is also a rather extraordinary event!
+James Jayasundera recently returned from 10 whole days at Vana – which is a rather extraordinary event!
 James has been on the move for over 20 years and rarely spends more than one night in a property on his research trips.
 However, he decided that Vana was worthy of a longer stint to fully experience what it has to offer and to gain from it personally, not just professionally.
-Here is his feedback on his Vana experience:
+This is what he made of his Vana experience:

 "In all my travels, I haven't found anywhere else where the staff so truly believe in what they are doing.
 There is a palpable sense of excitement about what they do and a sincere dedication to their work, which was very touching.
 I think this is due to the fact that they clearly practice what they preach – for example, they eat the organic food and they have their own staff gym and meditation room; the end result is that they give off a very comforting sense of calm wellbeing.
 As an adult, it is very rare that you feel really safe and protected in this world.
 I can only compare how I felt at Vana to a feeling that I used to have as a child when I was hugged by my parents.
 As a result, it makes you relax intensely and hence I slept more solidly than I have in an awfully long time!”

-And here is some feedback we have received from clients who have stayed at Vana:
+But don't just take James' word for it.
+Here is some more glowing feedback we have received from clients who have stayed at Vana:

 “Firstly, I must tell you how wonderful it is here… there seems to be nothing that has not been thought of.
 The architecture and interior decoration is perfect, harmonious with the surroundings and at the same time totally contemporary and up to the moment in technology.
 The people working here could not be more delightful, helpful and 101% attentive to your needs!
 They think about everything, even before you have.
 I can tell you first-hand how helpful, kind attentive and caring EVERYBODY has been.
 The quality of care, and treatments are first class by any standards.
 Today is sunny, the air is clear and the mountains from my balcony are shimmering with light on the snow.
 Perfection.”

-“We arrived home from our trip yesterday.
-We have had the most amazing time, Vana is just the most wonderful place, the staff, the ambience and decor, the food (we both lost 3 kilos), the treatments were just pure bliss and I'm glad to say that a niggling injury I've had for months has improved so much from all the massaging and heat treatments I received.
+“We have had the most amazing time, Vana is just the most wonderful place, the staff, the ambience and decor, the food (we both lost 3 kilos), the treatments were just pure bliss and I'm glad to say that a niggling injury I've had for months has improved so much from all the massaging and heat treatments I received.
 We loved the yoga and learnt so much about breathing and correct postures, so much so we got up early every morning to practise.
 We also went out on two trips, one on a mountain trek and the other to a town on the Ganges for a religious festival.
-We both feel it's been a life changing experience and would like you to look into a quote for going back around the same time next year.”
+We both feel it's been a life changing experience and would like go back next year.”

 “Vana is an inspiration and everything I hoped it would be.
 The treatments, the staff, the attention to detail and the genuine care of me – including amazing food and nutritional support – was the best I have found to date.
-Vana is also aesthetically pleasing – environmentally gentle and intelligent and the facilities are both practical and beautiful.
+Vana is also aesthetically pleasing – environmentally gentle and intelligent, and the facilities are both practical and beautiful.
 As someone said who was staying there, “it is the future”.
 Most of all the people at Vana are genuinely concerned with your health and care, and this gives opportunities for significant change.
-So thank you again – I will go back soon as they are close to completion and there is yet more to enjoy and I will be recommending to others... both Vana and Ampersand Travel.”
+So thank you again – I will be recommending to others... both Vana and Ampersand Travel.”

 QUICK Q&A ABOUT VANA